 Behind every unforgettable film character is a complex process of costume and makeup design.
-While these iconic looks are celebrated, some celebrities found themselves grappling with discomfort and even disdain for their famous outfits.
-Let’s peer behind the curtain and discover the stars who had a love-hate relationship with the very costumes that made them famous.
+These iconic looks are celebrated by fans and critics alike, but what about the actors who have to wear them?
+Some celebrities have found themselves grappling with discomfort and even disdain for their famous outfits.
+Here is a closer look at some of the stars who had a love-hate relationship with the very costumes that made them famous:

 Oscar Isaac as Apocalypse: ( X-Men)